Dalgety Bay railway station: History

 The station is built close to the former station Donibristle Halt, opened in 1942 (closed 1959) as part of the Aberdour Line by the North British Railway, and named for the Earl of Moray's estate of Donibristle on which it stood.
 It is also close to the line of the former Fordell Railway, which operated from 1770 to 1946 and passed below the main line to the east of the station.

 Facilities

 The station is unstaffed and has two platforms, connected by a footbridge which is accessible via ramps or steps.
 The station is equipped with shelters on both platforms, with a self-service ticket machine located in the shelter on Platform 1.

 Services

 2008

 Services are given in National Rail Timetable 242.
 There is a basic 30 minute service, with alternate trains serving Kirkcaldy and the Fife Circle route via Cowdenbeath to Edinburgh.
 Kirkcaldy services are periodically extended to Dundee.

 2016

 The same 30-minute base service remains, but daytime trains all now run beyond Kirkcaldy to Glenrothes with Thornton northbound.
 One of the two terminates there, whilst the other returns to Edinburgh via Cowdenbeath.
-In the evening trains run hourly and mostly run to Dundee or Perth, whilst on Sundays they run to Glenrothes & back to Edinburgh.
+In the evening trains run hourly and mostly run to Dundee or Perth, whilst on Sundays they run to Glenrothes and back to Edinburgh.